Chamathka-Rush/spring-hello/README.md

 # A Hello World Spring Boot App

-A Hello World Spring Boot app.
+A Hello World Spring Boot app to practice Docker and Jenkins.
 # spring-demo
 # spring-demo